Vattenfall to Invest €5 Billion in Renewable Energy Projects in Germany

 Additionally, the company is expanding its large-scale battery storage capacity to 300 megawatts per year to help stabilize electricity supply and offset the intermittency of solar power.

-In the offshore sector, Vattenfall's planned wind projects, I and II, are expected to go online by 2028.
+In the sector, Vattenfall's planned wind projects, I and II, are expected to go online by 2028.
 With a combined capacity of 1.6 gigawatts, these wind farms will be able to generate enough power to supply over 1.7 million German households.

 Vattenfall already operates two wind farms in Germany, and this new investment reinforces the company's commitment to boosting renewable energy in one of Europe's most dynamic energy markets.